gamesbook/protograf/docs/source/core_shapes.rst

       - *fill_stroke* color of ``aqua``

-      The *fill_stroke* property is a ""shortcut"" which sets **both** the *fill* and *stroke* at same time.
+      The *fill_stroke* property is a "shortcut" which sets **both** the *fill* and *stroke* at same time.

-      In this case, the color of the line used to draw  circumference is the same as the fill color of the interior.
+      In this case, the color of the line used to draw the circumference is the same as the fill color of the interior.

 ===== ======